arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

     dist = []
     flag = 0
 ```
-After that, it is calculated the centre distance between this "Dummy Fibre" and all the other previous "Accepted Fibres" (in the fibres iteraction, the "Accepted Fibres" are those that we placed manually).
-If all the distances are greater than 1.05*D (this 1.05 was just defined to have at least 5% D gap), a flag =1 will refer to "ok, this fibre might be
-eligible".
-On the other hand, if any distance is smaller than 1.05*D, a flag=0 will refer to "sadly, this fibre is not eligible" and than, flag_iteration will be incremented.
+After that, it is calculated the centre distance between this "Dummy Fibre" and all the other previous "Accepted Fibres" (in the first iteration, the "Accepted Fibres" are those that we placed manually).
+If all the distances are greater than 1.05*D (this 1.05 was just defined to have at least 5% D gap), a flag =1 will refer to "ok, this fibre might be eligible".
+On the other hand, if any distance is smaller than 1.05*D, a flag=0 will refer to "sadly, this fibre is not eligible" and then, flag_iteration will be incremented.

 ```python
 #TEST DISTANCE